| FTH(1) | General Commands Manual | FTH(1) |

 file-truncate

-( name size -- )open-file
+( name size -- )open-file and

-, here are the corresponding pipe words.
+close-file, here are the corresponding pipe words.

 open-pipe